Bon Jovi: Bon Jovi, , Slippery When Wet and New Jersey (1984–1989)

+In the 1989 MTV Video Music Awards, Jon Bon Jovi and Richie Sambora performed acoustic versions of "Livin' on a Prayer" and "Wanted Dead or Alive".
+While MTV Unplugged was already in development by the time of this event, its showrunners have credited the pair's performance with influencing the show to go from initially being meant only for "young, up-and-coming artists" into being a simplified showcase for the "big, stadium, electric-arena-type acts".

 The exhaustion of recording Slippery When Wet and New Jersey back to back and going on highly paced world tours took its toll.
 By the end of the New Jersey tour, the band had 16 months of concerts under its belt.
 The bandmates were exhausted physically, mentally and emotionally.
 Following the final tour date in Mexico, and without any clear plans for their future, the members of the band simply went home.
 The band has since stated that there were few if any goodbyes between them.
 During the time they took off from the scene, members of the band retreated to their own projects and showed no desire to make another album.

 Keep the Faith, Cross Road and These Days (1992–1996)

 Disillusioned with the music business and unhappy with the status quo, Jon Bon Jovi fired his management, business advisers, and agents (including long-time manager Doc McGhee) in 1991.
 Jon took on the management responsibilities himself by closing ranks and creating Bon Jovi Management.
 In October 1991, the band went to a Caribbean island of St. Thomas to discuss plans for the future.
 They managed to resolve their differences by allowing each member to speak about his feelings without interruption from each other.
 Upon resolving their issues, they headed back into the Vancouver Little Mountain studios with Bob Rock to work on the band's fifth album in January 1992.